CSAFE-ISU/cmcR/cran-comments.md

 ## Resubmission

+The previous submission had a note that of (possibly) invalid URLs.
+As explained below, two of these thinks indeed needed updating while the rest have been noted previously and deemed valid.

+### Explanation of changes

+Two links on the README.md file required updating.
+Specifically, the codecov address is now https://app.codecov.io/gh/CSAFE-ISU/cmcR?branch=master while the Travis-CI link has been removed.

+The other URLs included in the note link to U.S. government websites.
+Each of these have been checked and link to the appropriate webpage.

+## Version 0.1.8 Test environments
+* local R installation: release
+* ubuntu 16.04 (on travis-ci): release
+* win-builder: devel
+* GitHub Actions (windows): release
+* GitHub Actions (ubuntu-20.04): release, devel

+#Previous cran-comments

+## Resubmission

 The previous submission did not automatically pass the CRAN checks because I had not updated the package version.
 The package was previously archived on 2021-07-12 because it requires a previously archived package x3ptools that has since been reinstated to CRAN.
 No other changes have been made to the package other than updating the package version to 0.1.7.

 ## Version 0.1.7 Test environments